ilo-token/ilo-token.github.io/CONTRIBUTING.md

 More things to remember:

+(These aren't strict rules.
+It's perfectly fine to not follow any of these, we can adapt.)

 - Keep the source code as runtime agnostic as possible.
 We target the browser and Deno.
 This is necessary because we use `deno test`.
 If a module is exclusive to one runtime, add a note above the code: